u-eff-gee/utr/README.md

                              each detector among MULTIPLICITY events (default:
                              1)
   -n, --maxid=MAXID          Highest detection volume ID (default: 12).
-                             'getHistogram' expects to only encounter detectors
+                             'getHistogram' only processes energy depositions
-                             labeled with integer numbers from 0 to MAXID.
+                             in detectors with integer volume ID numbers from 0 to MAXID.
   -o, --filename=OUTPUTFILENAME   Output file name, file will be overwritten!
                              (default: {PATTERN1}_hist.root with a trailing
                              '_t' in PATTERN1 dropped)